MolSSI-Education/oop_and_design_patterns/_episodes/03-Abstraction.md

 ---
-title: "Data Abstraction"
+title: "Abstraction"
 teaching: 0
 exercises: 0
 questions:
-- "What is Data Abstraction?"
+- "What is Abstraction?"
 - "Why should I care about Data Abstraction?"
 objectives:
 - "Understand the concepts behind Data Abstraction."